Gemma Ramsay: Storylines

 Gemma returns to Erinsborough to visit her former sister-in-law, Terese Willis.
 Gemma tells Terese that she and Adam want their daughter Roxy to move to Melbourne.
 They go to the Waterhole and find Roxy lying on the bar and flirting with Leo Tanaka (Tim Kano).
 Gemma tells Roxy that she is ruining her life, hanging around with a bad crowd in Darwin and partying all night.
 Terese offers to look out for Roxy if she decides to move to the city, but Gemma asks if Terese can take Roxy in and help her turn her life around.
 Terese agrees to let Roxy stay for two months, and longer if it works out.
 Gemma later informs Terese that she and Adam have separated.

 Ahead of her wedding to Kyle Canning, Roxy invites Gemma back to Erinsborough where she meets Kyle and his grandmother, Sheila Canning (Colette Mann).
 When alone with Roxy, Gemma states that she finds it weird Roxy and Kyle are marrying each other, yet have never lived together.
-When taking her luggage to Roxy's house, Gemma sees her old boyfriend Glen and Terese once more.
+When taking her luggage to Roxy's house, Gemma sees her old boyfriend, Glen.
 Gemma then admits that she came to Erinsborough to stop Roxy's wedding because she believes Roxy is too young and is rushing into marriage.
 After Gemma talks to Sheila, she makes amends with her daughter.
-Gemma flirts with Glen, but is shocked to see that he later has sex with Sharon Canning (Natasha Herbert).
+Gemma flirts with Glen, but is shocked to see that he later has sex with Sharon Canning (Natasha Herbert) instead.
 Gemma attends Roxy and Kyle's wedding, where she walks Roxy down the aisle.
 Gemma returns three months later to help Roxy and Kyle pack their things in preparation for their move to Darwin.
-Gemma also helps Roxy find out she is pregnant.
+Gemma announces that her and Adam have reconciled, then helps Roxy find out she is pregnant.